Finite temperature quantum condensations in the space of states: General Proof: Introduction

 In Ref.~\cite{QPTA} we have proven the following general result at $T=0$.
-If we can find a partition of the space of states $\mathcal{H}$ of the system into two subspaces, $\mathcal{H} = \mathcal{H}_\mathrm{cond} \oplus \mathcal{H}_\mathrm{norm}$, such that, in the TDL, $\dim \mathcal{H}_\mathrm{cond}/\dim \mathcal{H} \to 0$ and the ground state energies of $H$ restricted to these subspaces cross each other at a finite value of $\Gamma$, then the system undergoes a first-order QPT driven by this parameter. \textit{Condensed} and \textit{normal}, the names attributed to the two subspaces, were motivated by the vanishing of the dimension of $\mathcal{H}_\mathrm{cond}$ relatively to that of $\mathcal{H}$ in the TDL with the consequence that the QPT realizes as a condensation in the space of states.
+If we can find a partition of the space of states $\mathcal{H}$ of the system into two subspaces, $\mathcal{H} = \mathcal{H}_\mathrm{cond} \oplus \mathcal{H}_\mathrm{norm}$, such that, in the TDL, $\dim \mathcal{H}_\mathrm{cond}/\dim \mathcal{H} \to 0$ and the ground state energies of $H$ restricted to these subspaces cross each other at a finite value of $\Gamma$, then the system undergoes a first-order QPT driven by this parameter. \textit{Condensed} and \textit{normal}, the names attributed to the two subspaces, were motivated by the vanishing of the dimension of $\mathcal{H}_\mathrm{cond}$ relatively to that of $\mathcal{H}$ in the TDL with the consequence that the QPT realizes as a condensation in the space of states.\footnote{ It is worth to emphasize that, although the condensation that we describe is reminiscent of the Bose-Einstein condensation, the latter is a condensation in the momentum space, which applies to ideal gases and in which the space of states is made by the eigenstates of a single-particle Hamiltonian.
+On the other hand, we deal with interacting particles and our space of states is made by many-particle states}.
 Condensation QPTs seem ubiquitous.
 Besides qubits based systems, they emerge also in fermionic systems: as we have recently shown, the renowned Wigner crystallization belongs to this class of QPTs~\cite{WC_QPT}.